Multi-FEAT: Multi-Feature Edge Alignment for Targetless Camera-LiDAR Calibration: Point Cloud Processing

-After successfully classifying the foreground and background points given the flag $o_k$, we can perform occlusion deduction at the image level in 2D.
-To ensure the background objects do not blend with foreground objects, we design a morphological filter and a masking trick to separate foreground and background pixels in 2D.
-We use morphological operators \cite {serra1982image} to design a foreground mask $D$ to highlight the foreground regions.
-If background points are blended in this region, they are marked invalid since the foreground targets should occlude the background objects from the viewer's perspective.

-We first apply the dilation to fill the pixel gaps and then erosion to reduce the growing size of object regions.
-Finally, we denote the panorama only with foreground pixels as $\mathbf{u}_{obj}$.
-Dilation for the grayscale image is to apply a statistics filter that returns the local maximum intensity value within the range of its neighbors defined by a sliding kernel.
-We perform the dilation to the sparse foreground panorama.
-Therefore the tiny pixel holes within LiDAR realization areas can be connected as a mask.
-However, such a mask is enlarged from its original territory due to the size of the dilation kernel.
-To diminish this influence, we perform the erosion right after the dilation with the same kernel size.

-Since the pixel gaps inside the object are mainly filled while the enlarged area is shrunk to the original size, the sparse foreground region is densified as a foreground mask $D$.
-All the background points with label $o = 1$ while located on the foreground mask are discarded directly from the original point cloud $\bm \psi$.
-Therefore the points that could cause the occlusion effect no longer exists.
-After these steps of morphological operation, the results of the dense depth map are improved on the edges, as shown in Fig \ref{fig:occ_2}.
-The whole point cloud preprocessing is shown in Algorithm \ref{algo:cp_occlusion}.
+The foreground mask $D$ is calculated by a morphological closing operator to highlight the foreground regions.
+We denote the panorama only with foreground pixels as $\mathbf{u}_{obj}$.
+All the background points labeled as background while on the foreground mask are discarded from the original point cloud $\bm \psi$.
+After the morphological operation, the resulting map is improved on the edges, as shown in Fig \ref{fig:occ_2}.
+Algorithm \ref{algo:cp_occlusion} shows the whole point cloud preprocessing.